Phoenix recycles 81 tons, calls 2023 Super Bowl 'greenest' ever - NewsBreak

-More than 92 percent of waste from Phoenix Super Bowl events was diverted from landfills, leading one city official to call it a “huge, historic win.”
+More than 92% of waste from Phoenix Super Bowl events was diverted from landfills, leading one city official to call it a “huge, historic win.”

 After final sorting and weighing, the 2023 Super Bowl events hosted in downtown Phoenix surpassed a previous Super Bowl’s diversion rate of 91% “to become the greenest Super Bowl in history,” a city release stated.